 - be ongoing and have been running for at least four years

-- have a high impact relative to the invested resources
+- show a presence of evidence of results and have a high impact relative to the invested resources

 - be replicable and scalable

-- contribute to one or more of the five Priority Action Areas of the GAP.
+- contribute to one or more of the five priority action areas of the ESD for 2030 framework.